-The problem many marketers have with effectively using content marketing is that they focus on only one part of the buying cycle.
-They pigeonhole themselves into creating all of their content for boosting awareness (i.e., top of the funnel) or generating conversions (i.e., bottom of the funnel).
+The problem many marketers have with effectively using various types of content marketing is when they focus on only one part of the buyer journey.
+They pigeonhole themselves into creating all of their content for boosting awareness (i.e., top of the funnel) or generating conversions (i.e., middle and bottom of the funnel).

-- Limited resources available to create content
+- Having limited resources available to create content

-Step One: Create Content People Want to See and Share to Increase Awareness and Traffic
+Attract Stage: Create Content People Want to See and Share to Increase Awareness and Traffic

 At the beginning of the buying cycle, the goal is to generate awareness about your brand.
 You want as many people as possible to familiarize themselves with your organization and what you provide.
 In other words, you want broadly appealing content

 A great way to do this is through emotionally driven visuals.
-By nature, we are visual creatures, and our brains connect with images much faster than with text alone: In fact, an MIT study found that the human brain can process an image in as little as 13 milliseconds.
+By nature, we are visual creatures, and our brains connect with images much faster than with text alone.
+In fact, an MIT study found the human brain can process an image in as little as 13 milliseconds.
 Because our brains are wired for quickly absorbing and interpreting visuals, content that includes strong graphics works well in this part of the buying cycle.